Vladimir-csp/uwsm/README.md

   finding requested desktop entries, parsing and generation of commands for client to execute.
 This avoids the overhead of repeated python startup and increases app launch speed.
-- `uuctl`: a graphical tool for managing user units (uses dmenu-like menus).
+- `uuctl`: graphical (via dmenu-like menus) tool for managing user units.
+- `fumon`: background service for notifying about failed units

 </details>